VoliJS/Type-R/models/src/README.md

 ### `metatype` type( Type ).required

-The special case of attribute-level check cutting out empty values.
-Attribute value must be truthy to pass, `"Required"` is used as validation error.
+Attribute validator checking that the attribute is not empty.
+Attribute value must be truthy to pass, `"Required"` string is used as validation error.

-`isRequired` is the first validator to check, no matter in which order validators were attached.
+`required` validator always checked first, no matter in which order validators were attached.

-### `attribute` : type(Type).get(`hook`)
+### `attribute` : type(Type).get( ( value, attr ) => value )

-Attach get hook to the model's attribute. `hook` is the function of signature `( value, attr ) => value` which is used to transform the attribute's value right _before it will be read_.
-Hook is executed in the context of the model.
+Transform the value right _before it will be read_.
+The hook is executed in the context of the model.

-### `attribute` : type(Type).set(`hook`)
+### `attribute` : type(Type).set( ( value, attr ) => value )

-Attach the set hook to the model's attribute. `hook` is the function of signature `( value, attr ) => value` which is used to transform the attribute's value _before it will be assigned_.
-Hook is executed in the context of the model.
+Transform the value right _before it will be assigned_.
+The hook is executed in the context of the model.

-If set hook will return `undefined`, it will cancel attribute update.
+If set hook will return `undefined`, the attribute won't be assigned.

-### `metatype` type( Type ).toJSON( false )
+### `metatype` type( Type ).dontSave

-Do _not_ serialize the specific attribute.
+Do _not_ serialize the attribute.

 ### `metatype` type( Type ).toJSON( ( value, name, options ) => json )

-Override the default serialization for the specific model's attribute.
+Override the way how the attribute transforms to JSON.
 Attribute is not serialized when the function return `undefined`.

 ### `metatype` type( Type ).parse( ( json, name ) => value )

-Transform the data before it will be assigned to the model's attribute.
+When restoring attribute from JSON, transform the value before it will be assigned.

-Invoked when the `{ parse : true }` option is set.

 ```javascript
 // Define custom boolean attribute type which is serialized as 0 or 1.